decred/dcrdex/docs/wiki/DEX-Trading-Account-Management.md

 If you want to temporarily disable your DEX trading account, follow these steps:

 1. Visit the DEX account settings as in [Exporting your DEX Trading Account](#exporting-your-dex-trading-account)(**Step 1 and 2**).
-2. On the selected DEX account settings page, click on the `Disable Account`.
+2. On the selected DEX account settings view, click on the `Disable Account`.
 3. Confirm the action with your app password.

 If successful, the DEX trading account **will not be listed until it is added again**.